Chapter Three: Residence

-Opposite, his closet's smoked-glass door flickered to life.
+Opposite, a closet's smoked-glass door flickered to life.
 Soft blue-green text glided across it: Pack two polos, one sweater, gym trainers?
 Tailored to today's schedule and a forecast of light showers.
-He tapped his index finger against the glass and the suggestion disappeared as instantly as it arrived.
-Even the air felt calibrated: precisely thirty-eight percent humidity, sixty-nine degrees Fahrenheit, carrying only the faintest edge of mint.
+He tapped his index finger against the glass; the suggestion vanished.
+Another suggestion would replace it soon.
+The room was patient.
+The room would keep offering.

 RESIDENCE HALL C: ROOM 417

-He set his pack on the ultra low pile carpet.
-The dense fibers compressed under its weight, then gently rebounded, erasing his footprints.
-Julian stood motionless, absorbing the hush.
+He set his pack on the ultra-low-pile carpet.
+The dense fibers compressed under his weight, then rebounded, erasing his footprints.
 No distant engines throbbing through the walls, no arguments bleeding through thin dormitory partitions.
-Only the near-imperceptible hum of ventilation ducts and processors aligning themselves with his biometric signature.
+Only the steady hum of ventilation ducts and processors aligning with his biometric signature.

-A soft chime, warm and almost musical, drifted through the door's invisible speaker.
+A soft chime, warm and low, drifted through the door's invisible speaker.

 "Hey, Julian?"

-Mateo filled the frame: tall, with the kind of efficient musculature that suggested regular training rather than vanity.
-His fitted cotton T-shirt revealed shoulders built for leverage.
-The backpack dangling from one strap looked deliberately casual, a studied nonchalance.
-Julian cataloged the details automatically: the confident stance, the calculated slouch, the smile that activated like a system coming online.
-Afternoon light from the hallway windows created a halo effect that seemed almost strategic.
+Mateo filled the doorframe: tall, lean muscle suggesting regular training.
+His backpack hung from one shoulder with practiced casualness.
+Julian cataloged the details.
+The confident stance, the calculated slouch, the smile that activated like a system coming online.
+Afternoon light from the hallway windows threw a halo that felt strategic.
+Useful.
+Or a warning.

-"Guess last night wasn't just random," Mateo said, stepping in with ease, accustomed to moving quickly through any room.
+"Guess last night wasn't just random," Mateo said, stepping in the way of someone who'd never needed an invitation.

 Julian inclined his chin.
 "Apparently not."

-Mateo's eyes moved methodically around the room, pausing at each corner, his right index finger twitching slightly as his gaze traced the seam where wall met ceiling, then proceeding to the desk bracket, where he nodded once, as if confirming a measurement only he could see.
+Mateo's eyes tracked the room corner to corner, landing on the desk bracket, where he nodded once, as if confirming a measurement only he could see.
 Then he dropped onto the opposite bed.
-Beneath Julian's feet, the mattress shifted: a soft hydraulic hiss, a few millimeters of steel plate re-centering so neither half felt like an afterthought.
+Beneath Julian's feet, the mattress shifted.
+The hydraulics hissed, a few millimeters of steel plate re-centering so neither half felt like an afterthought.
 Julian watched the adjustment settle.
 Latency measured in microseconds.

 "They tuned it for two occupants," Mateo said.
 He'd noticed too.